99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 2. JSON data is then sent to a function which pushes message to slack channel which we configured in Task 1.

-You can copy paste following code into the file
+You can copy paste following code into the file.
+Please do not mind the poor programming paradigms, this was just a PoC.
+Later we will refactor the app to be more better, faster and optimised.

 ```bash